 Our Take on the Flike

-The Flike is a novel and well-backed project in Hungary - but not much has been heard on the topic of the flight in the past few years.
+The Flike is a novel and well-backed project in Hungary - but not much has been made public with regards to its certification progress in the past few years.
+According to the government-funded institute, the project has a wide range of applications from hobby use to military deployment such as border protection, or even rescue operations.
 The Flike was successful during its multiple flight tests in 2015, so there is the possibility that a great deal of additional advancement has occurred since that time.
-However, there is not much more information on the Flike to date.
+Check back to learn more about the Flike as the Bay Zoltan Nonprofit releases additional information and media.